peakium/peakium-api/sections/gateway.md

 List all gateway
 ----------------
-Returns a list of all gateways.
+Returns a list of all available gateways.

 ### Arguments